Relief from Admissions

 Determine the legal deadline to serve the motion on the other parties or their attorneys

 Personal service: 16 court days before the hearing, the same as the minimum filing deadline.
-The server can fill out Proof of Personal Service—Civil (POS-020).
+The server should fill out Proof of Personal Service—Civil (POS-020).

 “Calendar days” include weekends and holidays, but if the final day lands on a weekend or holiday, it is pushed back to the previous court day.